 The Nintendo Entertainment or also known as the NES was released back in North American in 1985.
 It was the console that helped revitalize the US video game industry after the crash back in 1985.
 The NES had classics such as Mario Bros, Mega Man, Duck Hunt and much more.

-This could be the best NES emulator as can not only have the NES games you love but also games from other great consoles.
+RetroArch could be the best NES emulator as you can not only have the NES games you love but also games from other great consoles.

 Nintendo 64 – N64 (Mupen64Plus-RPi)